-In our main model sequence, we vary only the temperature at the inner boundary $T_\star = T_\mathrm{eff}(\tau = 50)$, where $\tau$ is the Rosseland continuum optical depth, from 13~kK to 38~kK.
-The photospheric temperature -- i.e., $T_\mathrm{eff} (\tau = 2/3)$, hereafter simply $T_{2/3}$ -- is an output quantity that depends on the resulting $\dot{M}$.
-As our model sequence has high $\Gamma_\mathrm{e}$ values, their atmospheres are expanded, such that the difference between $T_\star$ and $T_{2/3}$ amounts to $\sim$7~kK.
-In Fig.\,\ref{fig:HRD}, we show the location of our model sequence, indicating both $T_\star$ and $T_{2/3}$, in the Hertzsprung–Russell diagram (HRD) together with a set of known objects in the hypergiant and LBV domain.
-All comparison data is taken from the literature, though the luminosities have been updated where newer distance information from Gaia DR3 is available -- see Appendix Sect.~\ref{sec:distance-lum}.
+In our main model sequence, we only varied the temperature at the inner boundary $T_\star = T_\mathrm{eff}(\tau = 50)$, where $\tau$ is the Rosseland continuum optical depth, from 13~kK to 38~kK.
+The photospheric temperature, that is, $T_\mathrm{eff} (\tau = 2/3)$ (hereafter simply $T_{2/3}$) is an output quantity that depends on the resulting $\dot{M}$.
+As our model sequence has high $\Gamma_\mathrm{e}$ values, the models' atmospheres are expanded, such that the difference between $T_\star$ and $T_{2/3}$ amounts to $\sim$7~kK.
+In Fig.\,\ref{fig:HRD} we show the location of our model sequence, indicating $T_\star$ and $T_{2/3}$, in the Hertzsprung–Russell diagram (HRD) together with a set of known objects in the hypergiant and LBV domain.
+All comparison data were taken from the literature, although the luminosities were updated when newer distance information from Gaia DR3 was available (see Appendix~\ref{sec:distance-lum}).

 A more direct illustration of the difference between $T_\star$ and $T_{2/3}$ at different optical depth is shown in Fig.\,\ref{fig:teff-opt-depths}.
-Despite some scatter on small scales, it is clear that the atmospheres get more extended with cooler $T_\star$ and the difference between $T_\star$ and $T_\mathrm{eff} (\tau < 50)$ increases.
-For the coolest models, the effective temperature of the critical point becomes smaller than $T_{2/3} = T_\mathrm{eff} (\tau = 2/3)$, meaning the wind stars to launch beneath the layers forming the continuum.
-This is a signature of an optically thick wind and is known in particular from models describing classical Wolf-Rayet stars \citep[e.g.,][]{Sander+2020,Sander+2023,Lefever+2023, Lefever+2026}.
+Despite some scatter on small scales, the atmospheres clearly become more extended with cooler $T_\star$, and the difference between $T_\star$ and $T_\mathrm{eff} (\tau < 50)$ increases.
+For the coolest models, the effective temperature of the critical point becomes lower than $T_{2/3} = T_\mathrm{eff} (\tau = 2/3)$, meaning that the wind stars to launch beneath the layers forming the continuum.
+This is a signature of an optically thick wind and is known in particular from models describing classical WRs \citep[e.g.,][]{Sander+2020,Sander+2023,Lefever+2023, Lefever+2026}.